Updated June 10, 2020

 - Preparing to Reopen: Experimenting with New Digital Revenue Streams on the Road to Reopening, free!

-- The “Contactless” Future: Reimagining the Visitor Experience in the Era of Coronavirus, May 27th, 11:00 am PDT, Registration if free!
+- The “Contactless” Future: Reimagining the Visitor Experience in the Era of Coronavirus, free!

-- Creating Digital Benefits & Virtual Access for Members, May 28th, 12:00 PM PDT, Registration is free!
+- Creating Digital Benefits & Virtual Access for Members, free!

 Statements from Provincial and Territorial Museum Associations: